 Yes, they have many services to upsell but everything is kept clear and transparent.

-Many local business or country/language specific blogs have their major target audience a single country.
+Many local business or country/language-specific blogs have their major target audience in a single country.
 At the same time, you may not know when your blog will grow and start getting international traffic.

-That’s the reason, SiteGround has focused globally to cater both types of customers.
+That’s the reason, SiteGround has focused globally to cater to both types of customers.